 - 2 tablespoon cashews (soaked in ¼ cup water)

 - Salt to taste

-- 2 in medium potatoes of any kind chopped a small dice
+- 2 medium potatoes (chopped in a small dice)

 - Oil spray

 - 1 tablespoon lemon juice